I Ching, Yijing or Zhou Yi

 Tigers and dragons and the turtle Ao.

-A famous opera which made its way into cinema and theater.
+An ancient family drama, which made its way into a famous opera, cinema and theater.

 Riders on horseback and cities famous for their flowers.